-Commence at the point of intersection of U.S. Highway No. 1 with the centerline of "Old Country Club Road"; thence northwesterly along said centerline of "Old Country Club Road," a distance of 1,400 feet; thence North 60 degrees 00 minutes West a distance of 200 feet to the point of beginning; thence continue North 60 degrees 00 minutes West a distance of 1,548 feet to a point; thence continue North 30 degrees 00 minutes East a distance of 1,100 feet to a point; thence continue South 60 degrees 00 minutes East a distance of 1,548 feet to a point; thence continue South 30 degrees 00 minutes West a distance of 1,100 feet to the point of beginning containing 39.06 acres, more or less.
+Commence at the point of intersection of U.S. Highway No. 1 with the centerline of "Old Country Club Road"; thence northwesterly along said centerline of "Old Country Club Road," a distance of 1,400 feet; thence North 60 degrees 00 minutes West a distance of 200 feet to the point of beginning; thence continue North 60 degrees 00 minutes West a distance of 1,548 feet to a point; thence continue North 30 degrees 00 minutes East a distance of 1,100 feet to a point; thence continue South 60 degrees 00 minutes East a distance of 1,100 feet to a point; thence continue South 60 degrees 00 minutes East a distance of 1,100 feet to a point; thence continue South 60 degrees 00 minutes East a distance of 1,100 feet to a point; thence continue South 30 degrees 00 minutes West a distance of 1,100 feet to the point of beginning containing 39.06 acres, more or less.

-A tract of submerged land in Section 27, Township 67 South, Range 25 East, offshore from the northwesterly shoreline of Stock Island in Monroe County, Florida, more particularly described as follows: Commence at the intersection of the centerlines of U.S. Highway No. 1 and "Old Country Club Road"; thence northwesterly along the centerline of said "Old Country Club Road" for a distance of 1,400 feet; thence North 60 degrees West, 200 feet; thence at right angles to the last named course, North 30 degrees East, 1,100 feet to the point of beginning of the property hereinafter described; from said point of beginning, thence at right angles to the last named course North 60 degrees West, 1,548 feet; thence South 30 degrees West, 160 feet, more or less, back to the point of beginning.
+A tract of submerged land in Section 27, Township 67 South, Range 25 East, offshore from the northwesterly shoreline of Stock Island in Monroe County, Florida, more particularly described as follows: Commence at the intersection of the centerlines of U.S. Highway No. 1 and "Old Country Club Road"; thence northwesterly along the centerline of said "Old Country Club Road" for a distance of 1,400 feet; thence North 60 degrees West, 200 feet; thence at right angles to the last named course, North 30 degrees East, 1,100 feet to the point of beginning of the property hereinafter described; from said point of beginning, thence at right angles to the last named course, North 30 degrees West, 160 feet, more or less, back to the point of beginning.
 Containing 13.05 acres, more or less.
 Lying and being in Section 27, Township 67 South, Range 25 East, Monroe County, Florida.